-Legendary investor Warren Buffett has been investing in stocks for nearly eight decades, during which time the S&P 500 has endured 88 declines about as bad as Monday's 3.4% slump.
-And after each one, the market eventually rebounded.
+Legendary investor Warren Buffett has been investing in stocks for nearly eight decades.
+After each one, the market eventually rebounded.

 While the chairman of Berkshire Hathaway doesn't think "there's any way to predict" what the market will do in the short term — as in, over a matter of days or months — he's quite confident in his ability to predict what's going to happen over the span of a decade or more.

-Here are three takeaways from Buffett's interview with CNBC and his annual letter to Berkshire Hathaway investors, which published over the weekend.
+Here are three takeaways from Buffett's 2020 interview with CNBC and his annual letter to Berkshire Hathaway investors.

 The market's latest bout of turbulence stems from uncertainty surrounding the deadly coronavirus, and specifically whether it could hamper global economic growth.
 While Buffett calls this latest news "scary stuff," he says it shouldn't affect how you invest.

 He should know.
 Buffett has invested in the market during times of war and peace, during bull and bear markets, and with 14 different U.S. presidents at the helm.
 He's seen some of the market's worst crashes.